xyzpw/energy/README.md

 <br/>
 Small bones: 100 Newtons <br/>
 (copied from other source)<br/>
-Hydrostatic shock `Hydrostatic shock is the controversial concept that a penetrating projectile (such as a bullet) can produce a pressure wave that causes "remote neural damage", "subtle damage in neural tissues" and/or "rapid incapacitating effects" in living targets.` - From wikipedia <br/>
+"Hydrostatic shock is the controversial concept that a penetrating projectile (such as a bullet) can produce a pressure wave that causes "remote neural damage", "subtle damage in neural tissues" and/or "rapid incapacitating effects" in living targets." - Wikipedia <br/>
-`an analysis of experiments of dogs shot in the thigh they report highly significant (p < 0.01), easily detectable neural effects in the hypothalamus and hippocampus with energy transfer levels close to 550 ft⋅lbf (750 J). - From wikipedia` <br/>
+"In analysis of experiments of dogs shot in the thigh they report highly significant (p < 0.01), easily detectable neural effects in the hypothalamus and hippocampus with energy transfer levels close to 550 ft⋅lbf (750 J)." - Wikipedia <br/>
-Energy transfered from bullet to human body can result in brain damage and ruptured organs.
-The human skin density 1.02 g/cm2 which is 10.2 kg/m2 <br/>
-If a 9mm transfers 490 Joules of kinetic energy, the human body it will have a hydrostatic shock of 48 Joules because of the skin having a density of 10.2 kg/m2.
-It takes about 50 Joules to cause brain damage and 80 Joules for 50% chance of brain damage. <br/>
+Energy transfered from a bullet to human body can result in brain damage and ruptured organs.
+It takes about 50 joules to cause brain damage and 80 joules for 50% chance of brain damage. <br/>
+<b>Explosives</b> <br/>
-Explosives If an explosive goes off it releases a lot of energy depending on the energy density of the chemicals used, flash powder for example has an energy density of 9,200 J/g, dividing ~6,900 from Joules and you would get the PSI, 40 PSI has a 50% chance of rupturing lungs.
+If an explosive goes off it releases a lot of energy depending on the energy density of the chemical used, flash powder for example has an energy density of about 9,200 J/g, dividing ~6,900 from joules and you would get the PSI.
+40 PSI has a 50% chance of rupturing lungs. <br/>
-Decibels are on a log scale, so 10dB is 10x less energy, 20x 100x less energy, etc. Being behind a wall would reduce 30dB(own data from decibel readers), therefor an explosion energy can be divided by 1,000 <br/>
-Larger walls can reduce decibels by about 40 at times.
-40PSI/1,000 = 0.04 PSI, which makes a huge difference to being next to an explosion.
+Decibels are on a log scale, so 10dB is 10x less energy, 20dB is 100x less energy, etc. Being behind a wall would reduce 30dB (own data from decibel readers), therefor an explosive's energy would be divided by 1,000.
+Larger walls (like brick walls) can reduce decibels by about 40dB.
+40 PSI / 1,000 = 0.04 PSI, which makes a huge difference to being next to an explosion.

 # Formulas
 ### Force time
 A lot of people don't know this one so here <br/>